Viincenttt/MollieApi/README.md

 ```

 ### Example projects
-Two example projects are included.
-A simple console application and a web application that allows you to view, create, pay and refund payments.
-In order to use these projects you have to set your Mollie API key in the Program.cs/web.config file.
+An example web application project that allows you to view, create, pay and refund payments is included.
+In order to use this project you have to set your Mollie API key in the web.config file.

 ### Supported API's
 This library currently supports the following API's: